MHGray/HackerPlacementStreamGame/DesignDoc.md

 Special Nodes called Corps will pop up from time to time that have special loot but require many resources to acquire.
 They will show up about once every 20 turns or so.
 The Program resource is always required to take a Corp Node.

 #### Resources
+//Resources are just a number, there are no particular properties that will go along with them.

 There are 4 kinds of resources with a variety of rarities:

 1. Credits: Are used in most Crafting Recipes and in nodes that allow players to get favors.